jamiegyoung/vimeodownload.py/README.md

 ![](https://img.shields.io/pypi/status/vimeodownload.py) ![](https://img.shields.io/pypi/v/vimeodownload.py) ![](https://img.shields.io/pypi/pyversions/vimeodownload.py) ![](https://img.shields.io/pypi/l/vimeodownload.py)
 # vimeodownload.py
-This is a simple package that downloads public and private Vimeo videos.
+A simple package that downloads public and private Vimeo videos.

 ***NOTE:*** *This module is not extensively tested so use at your own risk.
 If you do find an issue, please report it on the [GitHub repository](https://github.com/jamiegyoung/vimeodownload.py)*